pfoo360/Chirp/README.md

 <br/>
 <br/>

-A user can also visit other user's page.
+A user can also visit another user's page.
 Notice that since the current user is signed in as 'phillipfoo' and NOT 'anotherUser' they are unable to update display names/bios and cannot create 'chirps' here.
 ![anotherUser_page](/screenshots/19.png)
 <br/>
 <br/>